SNU-ARC/any-precision-llm/any_precision/README.md

 # Any-Precision Model Quantization

-This folder provides the pipeline for quantizing LLMs to Any-Precision.
+The folder `quantization` provides the pipeline for quantizing LLMs to Any-Precision.

 ## Overview
-The main script `main.py` provides the pipeline for quantizing LLMs to Any-Precision.
+The main script `quantization/main.py` provides the pipeline for quantizing LLMs to Any-Precision.
 The pipeline includes the following steps:

 - Gradient calculation for model analysis.
 - Generation of a seed model at a specified precision.